Susmitha1594/Accidents-in-UK/README.md

 #### KNN

+K Nearest Neighbors (KNN) involves on getting data from the original data point to the closest datapoint based on the K datapoints.
+KNN has a good advantage even if we add new data in the middle as it chooses the closest data and doesn’t have to make another new model, the prediction gets adjusted accordingly.
+Using KNN model by selecting the n_neighbors as 4 to find the accuracy.

 <img width="414" alt="KNN" src="https://user-images.githubusercontent.com/60418159/145463119-b3c32b16-cc0b-4ac1-98cd-6e23d9157e61.png">

 The results of KNN shows that the Accuracy is 76% which seems better than Naive Bayes.
 Recall, Precision and F1 scores all look approximately equal to 76%.
 True positives have also improved in prediction than above model.
 But the disadvantage lies when the execution time was taking longer.
 It took about 35mins for it to run.